 - Shop until you drop at Georgetown’s upscale boutiques.

-– Enjoy an afternoon in bustling Washington Harbour.
-If visiting in winter, rent a pair of skate and go for a spin on the outdoor ice rink.
+- Enjoy an afternoon in bustling Washington Harbor.
+If you’re visiting in winter, rent a pair of skates and go for a spin on the outdoor ice rink.

 - Explore Tudor Place.